General

 This document outlines Jaguar Automobilia Collector Distant Auction (JACDA) Privacy Policy including Data Protection and our use of Cookies.

-It has been revised and fully up-dated to cover the requirements of the General Data Protection Regulations (GDPR) that came into effect in the European Community and the European Economic Area on 25 May 2018.
+It covers the requirements of the General Data Protection Regulations (GDPR) that came into effect in the European Community and the European Economic Area on 25 May 2018.

 We have extended the scope of this Policy to cover all our customers, wherever they may reside.